kshulgina/codetta/README.md

 This step may take a while, depending on the size of the input nucleotide sequence.
 Rough estimate of about an hour on a single CPU core to analyze a ~12 Maa six-frame translation of a typical 6 Mb bacterial genome.
 However, _N. deltocephalinicola_ has a small 112 Kb genome, so this will take only a minute.

-If you intend to analyze a large number of genomes, we recommend parallelizing the computationally-intensive `hmmscan` step of the analysis over many machines on a computing cluster.
+If you intend to analyze many sequences (or longer sequences), we recommend parallelizing the computationally-intensive `hmmscan` step of the analysis over many machines on a computing cluster.
 To do this, you will need to modify the code in the `codetta.py` file.
 Instructions can be found in the comment at the bottom of the `hmmscan_jobs()` function.

 Next step is to process the `hmmscan` alignment files into an alignment summary file.
 This can be simply done with